-In Muharram, Shia identity is also politicised vis a vis oppression of the Shia community around the world- from Kashmir to Palestine,-Pakistan, Iraq, there is a collective sense of community enabled by the mobilisation in Muharram.
+In Muharram, Shia identity is also politicized vis-a-vis oppression of the Shia community around the world- from Kashmir to Palestine,-Pakistan, Iraq, there is a collective sense of community enabled by the mobilization in Muharram.
 This consciousness is drawn from the major persecutions of Shias in Kashmir, a reclamation of the otherwise threatened minority.
-Shia processions are often met with violence around South Asia by hardliner majoritarian groups and in Kashmir, by the state force, almost replicating the message carried out in the processions of zulm (tyranny) against the besieged minority.
-For Shia devotees "spiritual world becomes one with the physical through this focal parable" (Hegland, 1998, p.
+Shia processions are often met with violence around South Asia by hardliner majoritarian groups, and in Kashmir, by the state forces, almost replicating the message carried out in the processions of zulm (tyranny) against the besieged minority.
+For Shia devotees "the spiritual world becomes one with the physical through this focal parable" (Hegland, 1998, p.
 251).
+Similarly, the APDP protests invoke this sense of global community with other contexts where enforced disappearances are a norm.
+In fact, the group is modeled over the Mothers of the Plaza de Mayo of Argentina and bears congruity with Saturday Mothers of Turkey; a similar collective of family members of the disappeared.
+Across the world, Shia Muslims and victims of enforced disappearances are united by the work of remembering.
+It also draws strength from abundance and numbers, the larger the participation, the bigger the impact, and the more difficult it is to forget, Karbala, and Kashmir.